Practices & Industries

 Karen is a member of the Illinois State Bar Association’s (ISBA) Environmental Law Section Council and has moderated at its Annual Environmental Law Conference.
 For 2019 - 2020, Karen will servie on the Executive Board of the Environmental Law Section Council as its Chair, having previously served as its Vice-Chair (2020-2021) and Secretary (2019-2020).
 She is also a member of the Standing Committee for the Judicial Evaluation in Cook County, having previously served as a member on the Committee for six years.

 Prior to joining the firm in 2018, she was a partner at Deutsch, Levy & Engel in Chicago.
 Before entering private practice in 2000, Karen was a staff attorney and hearing officer for the Illinois Pollution Control Board where she drafted opinions and administrative rules related to the enforcement and implementation of the Environmental Protection Act, as well as federally mandated regulations established by the US EPA.

-Karen has also served as an instructor of Appellate Advocacy at Loyola University Law School.
+Karen has also served as an instructor of Appellate Advocacy at Loyola University Chicago Law School.